 Are You Struggling With Student Loan Debt?

 Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, which has made it hard to discharge federal and private student loan debt through bankruptcy.
-It is possible to get student loan debt discharged, but the borrower must be able to prove the loan causes undue hardship for them and their family.
-Filing for bankruptcy may be the right solution for you, but it’s important to know that student loans are not handled in the same way as most credit card debts, medical bill debts and other debts.
+It’s possible to get student loan debt discharged, but the borrower must be able to prove the loan causes undue hardship for them and their family.
+Filing for bankruptcy may be the right solution for you, but it’s important to know that student loans are not handled in the same way as most credit card debts, medical bill debts, and other debts.

 4 Ways To Discharge Student Loan Debt Without Filing For Bankruptcy

 Bankruptcy is not the only solution to help resolve your debt problems.
 Alternatives solutions that can solve student loan debt problems include:

 1) Postponing payments through deferment or forbearance programs